medaqueno/boilerwork/docs/UserGuide.md

         [\Boilerwork\System\Clients\PostgreSQLWritesPool::class, 'singleton', null], // Start PostgreSQL Connection Pools Read and Writes to be used by services
         [\Boilerwork\System\Clients\PostgreSQLReadsPool::class, 'singleton', null], // Start PostgreSQL Connection Pools Read and Writes to be used by services
-        [\Boilerwork\System\Clients\RedisPool::class, 'singleton', null],   // Start Redis Connection Pool to be used by services
-        [\Boilerwork\System\Clients\MessagePool::class, 'singleton', null], // Start Message Connection Pool to be used by services
     ];

    ......